gardener/gardener/docs/development/autoscaling-specifics-for-components.md

    In `VPA` mode, the etcd is scaled by a native `VPA` resource.

    The `VPA` mode is the used autoscaling mode when the `VPAForETCD` feature gate is enabled (takes precedence over the `HVPA` feature gate).

 > [!NOTE]
 > Starting with release `v1.97`, the `VPAForETCD` feature gate is enabled by default.
+> Starting with release `v1.105`, the `VPAForETCD` feature gate is promoted to GA and locked to true.

 For both of the autoscaling modes downscaling is handled more pessimistically to prevent many subsequent etcd restarts.
 Thus, for `production` and `infrastructure` Shoot clusters (or all Garden clusters), downscaling is deactivated for the main etcd.
 For all other Shoot clusters, lower advertised requests/limits are only applied during the Shoot's maintenance time window.